Bigraded differential algebra for vertex algebra complexes: Bigraded differential algebras associated to a vertex algebra

-namely, $\Phi_i$ supposed to be orthogonal to $\delta_j\Phi_j$ (i.e., commutative with respect to the product \eqref{product}).
-We call this {the orthogonality condition} for mappings of a complex.
-It is easy to see that the assumption to belong to the same bicomplex space for both sides of equations following from orthogonality condition applies the double grading condition on bicomplex spaces.
-Note that in the case of differential forms considered on a smooth manifold, the Frobenius theorem for a distribution provides the orthogonality condition.
-In this Section we derive algebraic relations occurring from the orthogonality condition on the bicomplex \eqref{bigcomplex}.

-We formulate the first main result of this paper: \begin{proposition} The orthogonality condition for the bicomplexes \eqref{bigcomplex} and \eqref{shortseq} brings about the structure of a double graded differential algebra with respect to the multiplication \eqref{product}. \end{proposition} \begin{proof} Let us consider the most general case.
-For non-negative $n_0$, $n$, $n_1$, $m_0$, $m$, $m_1$, let $\chi \in C^{n_0}_{m_0}(V, W)$, $\Phi \in C^{n}_{m}(V, W)$, and $\alpha \in C^{n_1}_{m_1}(V, W)$.
+i.e., $\phi_p$ commutes to $\delta_q\phi_q$ with respect to the commutation \eqref{defmultiplication}).
+We call \eqref{ortho} the $l$-th orthogonality condition for mappings of the complex \eqref{doublecomplex}. \end{definition} The double grading condition on elements of a general bicomplex spaces occurs from the assumption that elements of both sides of equations following from orthogonality condition belong to the same bicomplex space.
+We formulate the first main result of this paper: \begin{theorem} The orthogonality condition \eqref{ortho} endows elements of a general bicomplex spaces $\delta^n_m: C^n_m\to C^{n+1}_{m_1}$, $n$, $m \ge0$, with the structure of a multiple bigraded differential algebra with respect to general $\cdot_l$-multiplications, $l \ge 0$, linear with respect to the additive group. \end{theorem} \begin{proof} Let us consider the most general case.
+For non-negative $n_0$, $n$, $n_1$, $m_0$, $m$, $m_1$, let $\chi \in C^{n_0}_{m_0}$, $\Phi \in C^n_m$, and $\alpha \in C^{n_1}_{m_1}$.
 For $\Phi$ and $\alpha$, let $r_0$ be the number of common vertex algebra elements (and formal parameters), and $t_0$ be the number of common vertex operators $\Phi$ and $\alpha$ are composable to.
 Note that we assume $n$, $n_1 \ge r_0$, $m$, $m_1 \ge t_0$.
-Applying the ortogonality condition
+Taking into account the orthogonality condition

-implies that there exist $\alpha_1 \in C^{n_1}_{m_1}(V, W)$, such that
+implies that there exist $\alpha_1 \in C^{n_1}_{m_1}$, such that

 From the last equations we obtain